-It’s often the case that making the decision to have breast augmentation surgery in New York City in the first place is “the easy part.”
+It’s often the case that making the decision to have breast augmentation surgery in the first place is “the easy part.”
 Deciding on the size of the augmentation, on the other hand, can be a bit more of a challenge.

 Of course, this decision doesn’t have to be stressful.
 Undoubtedly, you want to spend time thinking about it and investigate your options.
 But there’s no reason to let yourself be consumed with anxiety.
 Breasts implants are available in a variety or sizes, from very small to very large, so with the help of a skilled board certified plastic surgeon, you can get exactly what you want.